Skip to content

 Home Buyers

-• Strategic Negotiation: In January, sellers received an average of 94.7% of their original list price, creating opportunities for buyers to negotiate.
+• Strategic Negotiation: In March, sellers received an average of 97.6% of their original list price, indicating that most homes are selling very close to asking.

-• Prepare for Speed: Despite the recent inventory increase, the market is still active.
+• Prepare for Speed: With YTD pending sales up 9.7%, the market is active.
 A fully underwritten pre-approval remains your strongest tool.

 • Assistance Programs: Many KCK properties qualify for specialized Kansas First-Time Homebuyer programs.